Marlins vs. Cardinals Player Props Betting Odds

 Arraez Stats

-- Arraez has 120 hits with 17 doubles, a triple, three home runs, 27 walks and 41 RBI.
-He's also stolen one base.
+- Arraez has 121 hits with 18 doubles, a triple, three home runs and 27 walks.
+He has driven in 41 runs with one stolen base.

-- Arraez hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .316 with a double, two walks and two RBI.
+- Arraez has recorded a base hit in six games in a row.
+In his last 10 games he is batting .268 with three doubles, three walks and four RBI.

 Arraez Recent Games